 The Southeast Conservation Blueprint

-The Blueprint is a living, spatial plan that identifies important places for conservation and restoration across the Southeast and Caribbean.
-It's helping more than 225 people from at least 100 organizations bring in new funding and inform their conservation decisions.
+The Blueprint is a living, spatial plan that identifies priority areas for a connected network of lands and waters across the Southeast and Caribbean.
+It's helping more than 450 people from over 180 organizations bring in new funding and inform their conservation decisions.

-The Southeast Conservation Blueprint is more than just a map.
-It’s a living, spatial plan that identifies important areas for conservation and restoration across the Southeast and Caribbean.
-Over 225 people from at least 100 organizations have used or are using the Blueprint in their work.
-The Southeast Blueprint has helped bring in more than $31 million in conservation funding to protect and restore almost 70,000 acres.
+The Southeast Conservation Blueprint is the primary product of SECAS.
+The Blueprint is more than just a map.
+It’s a living spatial plan to achieve the SECAS vision of a connected network of lands and waters across the Southeast and U.S. Caribbean.
+More than 450 people from over 180 organizations have used or are using the Blueprint in their work.
+So far, the Southeast Blueprint has helped bring in more than $330 million in conservation funding to protect and restore over 380,000 acres.

-The Blueprint stitches together smaller subregional plans into one consistent map, incorporating the best available information about the current condition of key species and habitats, as well as future threats.
+The Blueprint identifies priority areas based on a suite of natural and cultural resource indicators representing terrestrial, freshwater, and marine ecosystems.
+A connectivity analysis identifies corridors that link coastal and inland areas and span climate gradients.
 Because the Blueprint is a living plan, it will evolve over time, driven by improvements to the underlying science, our growing understanding of on-the-ground conditions, and input from new partners.
-So far, more than 1,700 people from 500 different organizations have actively participated in developing the Southeast Blueprint.
+So far, more than 2,500 people from over 650 different organizations have actively participated in developing the Southeast Blueprint.

 Blueprint categories